-Working remotely is becoming more common, and there are more options than ever for working while traveling or while living van life.
+Working remotely is becoming more common (especially now), and there are more options than ever for working while traveling or while living van life.
 Studies are showing that employees are more productive and efficient in their own space and on their own time.
 It started as a way for people to spend more time at home and less time commuting.
 Today, working from home is evolving – people want more freedom.
 And that means, freedom to work from anywhere.
 In most cases, all you need is a laptop, a good Wi-Fi connection, and motivation, and you can work while you travel.

 Fortunately, no matter what your education, background, or skill set is, there is likely some type of remote work that’s suitable for you so you can make money while traveling.
 Nearly any skill, with the right combination of learning, experience, and determination can become a doorway into working remotely.